 - 1. You have the right to be treated with dignity and respect. - 2.
 You are entitled to be spoken to in a courteous and professional manner; cursing or humiliating language is not permitted by staff. - 3.
 You have the right to appropriate treatment, as determined by staff members trained to analyze your needs and prescribe treatment. - 4.
 You have the right to considerate and respectful care.
-No participant shall be excluded from participating in, denied benefits of, or otherwise subject to discrimination practices in the provision of any care or service on the grounds of race, color, sex, religion or national origin. - 5.
+No participant shall be excluded from participating in, denied benefits of, or otherwise subject to discrimination practices in the provision of any care or service on the grounds of race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, familial status, family responsibilities, matriculation, political affiliation, genetic information, disability, source of income, status as a victim of an intrafamily offense, or place of residence or business. - 5.
 You have the right to obtain complete and current information concerning your diagnosis, treatment and prognosis in terms and language you can reasonably be expected to understand. - 6.
 You have the right to review your records at a time and place convenient to the staff. - 7.
 You have the right to general consideration of your individuality as it relates to your social, religious, and psychological well being.
 For example, we will attempt to make special arrangements for you so that you may observe your religious holidays. - 8.
 You have the right to privacy as it relates to your treatment in this program.
 Case discussion, consultation, examination and treatment are confidential and should be conducted discreetly. - 9.
 If you are terminated from the program, it shall be as a result of an explicit judgment of your non-compliance with program rules.
 Whenever possible, you will be given reasonable advance notice to ensure an orderly transfer or discharge and such actions will be documented in your treatment records. - 10.
 You have the right to be fully informed of these rights and of all rules and regulations governing participant conduct and responsibilities.
-Evidence of you having been fully informed of your rights, and of RSAT rules and regulations will be your written acknowledgement and will be kept in your treatment records. - 11.
-You have the right to an annual, formal review of these rights.
+Evidence of you having been fully informed of your rights, and of RSAT rules and regulations will be your written acknowledgement and will be kept in your treatment records.

+11. You have the right to an annual, formal review of these rights.